 1. Be Realistic.
-It's important for parents to be aware that taking a Mediterranean cruise isn't the same as a family cruise in the Caribbean or Mexico.
+Sailing with the family in the Mediterranean is a completely different experience than a Caribbean family cruise vacation.
 There's a six hour (or more) time difference between U.S. cities and major European destinations.
-Many of the ports are over an hour away from the cities or attractions you'll be visiting.
-That can make for long days for kids and teens.
-Be aware of your children’s interests and what’s appealing to them.
-Then decide which Mediterranean cruise itinerary is best for your family.
+In addition, some of the ports are over an hour away from the cities or attractions you'll be visiting.
+That can mean lengthy days for kids and teens.
+Think about arriving at your embarkation port a day or two early to allow the kids to adjust to the time zone change.

 4. Choose a Great Embarkation Point.
 When choosing your cruise itinerary, look for departure cities that have excellent flight connections, good airfare rates, a wide variety of hotel options, and plenty of attractions to explore.
 This last point is important, because it's a huge plus for families to arrive at their embarkation city a day or two early before their cruise.
-It's more expensive, but it can save money and add to the enjoyment of your family’s cruise.
-There's a six hour or more time difference between embarkation ports in the Mediterranean and airports in the U.S. and Canada.
+It's more expensive, but arriving early can substantially contribute to your family’s enjoyment of the cruise.
 It takes a while for travelers to adjust to that time zone change, particularly kids and teens.
-If your kids are jet lagged throughout the first half of your cruise, the experience won’t be as rewarding.
+If the kids are jet lagged throughout the first half of your cruise, the experience won’t be as rewarding.

 Getting to a Mediterranean cruise port often involves flight connections for many guests.
 Delays and flight cancellations can be quite common these days.
-When snafus like that happen, you (and/or your luggage) can miss the ship.
+When snafus like that happen, guests (and luggage) can miss the ship.
 Arrive at least one or two days in advance to allow for potential delays.
 In addition, major attractions in cities like Barcelona, Rome (Civitavecchia) and Venice are tough to pack into just one day.
 So, spend some extra time there and explore.
 Norwegian Cruise Line has family-friendly ships in the Mediterranean with itineraries embarking from these three ports of call.

 Splash Academy also offers activities for Guppies – tiny cruisers between the ages of 6 months and 3 years.
-Parents with young children under 3 can enjoy fun events with their child, including sensory play classes and “Motion in the Ocean” parent and tot mini workout sessions.
+Parents with young children under 3 can enjoy fun Guppies events with their child, including sensory play classes and “Motion in the Ocean” parent and tot mini workout sessions.
 Parents must be present at Guppies programs.

-Norwegian’s “Port Play” program for ages 3-12 often comes in particularly handy during Mediterranean cruises, since days in some ports can be long and quite tiring.
+Norwegian’s Port Play program for ages 3-12 can come in handy during Mediterranean cruises, particularly on days when guests are taking long or very active tours.
 Parents who are booked on shore excursions and want to leave their kids onboard the ship can register for the program, enabling them to have fun ashore while their kids enjoy playing with their friends on the ship.
 There’s a small fee for supervising kids during meal times.
-Late Night Fun Zone” activities from 10:30 p.m. to 1:30 a.m. are also available on a fee-for-services basis.
+Late Night Fun Zone activities from 10:30 p.m. to 1:30 a.m. are also available for ages 3-12 on a fee-for-services basis.